 The required standards for cancer waiting times are:

 The Cancer Services team at Mid Yorkshire is responsible for tracking all patients who fall into the above cohorts in line with the most recent version of cancer waiting times.
-Mid Yorkshire Hospitals are required to report this information to a national team, this ensures we are continually working towards achieving the standards on a consistent basis.
+Mid Yorkshire Teaching NHS Trust are required to report this information to a national team, this ensures we are continually working towards achieving the standards on a consistent basis.